KellerJordan/modded-nanogpt/README.md

 This is a variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
 Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo.
 It:
-* Trains 2.8x more efficiently (taking only 3.5B tokens instead of 10B to reach the same validation loss).
+* Trains 3x more efficiently (taking only 3.25B tokens instead of 10B to reach the same validation loss).
-* Has shorter code (499 lines instead of 860).
+* Has shorter code (524 lines instead of 860).
 * Implements architectural modernizations (rotary embeddings and RMSNorm).
-* Implements a new optimizer.
+* Implements a new optimizer (Muon).

 To execute the training, run the following three commands on an 8xA100 or 8xH100 node.
 They complete in <45min on an 8xH100 with decent internet connection.